Cromega08/Cromega08/README.md

 FullStack developer in formation.
 -------------------------------------

-FrontEnd Developer and FullStack Developer in formation, .
+FrontEnd Developer and FullStack Developer in formation, interested to be a BlockChain Developer (Web3/DApps).
 Knowledge in Python, Java and HTML/CSS/JS.
 Currently interested in learning Kotlin, Rust, Elixir, Crystal and/or V languages.

 * ✉️  You can contact me at [cr.jrg08@gmail.com](mailto:cr.jrg08@gmail.com)
 * 🚀  I'm currently studying with "MisionTIC - 2022"